lmnz/WeissWebApp/README.md

 <b>UPDATE:</b> I (Alex) have also created a very rough draft of the Weiss mobile app.
 Simply check it out and run it to see what it does.

 <b>FUTURE</b>: Since this was Justin's idea, I have no idea what he wants to the interface to look like, so the front end's future is completely up in the air.
-However, we need to figure out where to host the database along with the webapp itself and its corresponding architecture.